btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 * <a href="https://broadcast.plainviewplugins.com/addon/ultimate-member/">Ultimate Member</a> adds support for the <a href="https://wordpress.org/plugins/ultimate-member/">Ultimate Member</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce</a> allows attribute taxonomies and product variations to be broadcasted.
 * <a href="https://broadcast.plainviewplugins.com/addon/wp-all-import/">WP All Import</a> adds support for post updates from Soffly's <a href="http://www.wpallimport.com/">WP All Import Pro</a>.
+* <a href="https://broadcast.plainviewplugins.com/addon/wpcustom-category-image/">WPCustom Category Image</a> adds support for the <a href="https://wordpress.org/plugins/wpcustom-category-image/">WPCustom Category Image</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/wplms/">WPLMS</a> adds support for Vibethemes' <a href="https://themeforest.net/item/wplms-learning-management-system/6780226">WPLMS theme</a>.
 * <a href="https://broadcast.plainviewplugins.com/addon/wpml/">WPML</a> adds support for <a href="http://wpml.org/">ICanLocalize’s WPML</a> translation plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/wp-ultimate-recipe/">WP Ultimate Recipe</a> adds support for recipes and ingredients from <a href="http://bootstrapped.ventures">Bootstrapped Ventures’</a> <a href="http://bootstrapped.ventures">WP Ultimate Recipe</a> plugin.